 There's more to Thailand than Bangkok and beaches.
-Carolynne Dear heads north to the forests of Khao Yai for a stay at one of the country's most idiosyncratic hotels
+Carolynne Dear heads north to the forests of Khao Yai to review InterContinental Khao Yai, one of the country's most idiosyncratic resorts

 Staying on the right side of the tracks at InterContinental Khao Yai